markbaaijens/rpmusicserver/README.md

   * disconnect your disk

 ### Off-line viewing backup-data
-Backup-disk is formatted as ext2; for off-line viewing on your own PC, this format is natively supported on Linux, so just plug-ans-play.
+Backup-disk is formatted as ext2; for off-line viewing on your own PC, this format is natively supported on Linux, so it is plug-and-play.
 Windows however requires additional drivers.
-And worse, MacOS does not support ext2 entirely (despite ext2 being open-source/open-standard).
+And worse, MacOS does NOT support ext2 (despite ext2 being open-source/open-standard).